gboone/gboone.github.io/_posts/2016-01-15-content-design-education.md

 ---
 A couple friends of mine work as teachers here in Denver (by the way, we made it to Denver!) and we recently started talking about design in education.
 One friend told me he proposed some design standards for his fellow teachers.
 The problem he was trying to solve was relatively simple: Each teacher makes a Moodle site for each class, the designs of those pages vary wildly and result in a mostly confusing education experience for students.

-I'm not a teacher, but my friend's school-wide standards idea got me thinking: We do a lot of [this kind of thing] at 18F.
+I'm not a teacher (anymore), but my friend's school-wide standards idea got me thinking: We do a lot of [this kind of thing](https://18f.gsa.gov/2015/09/28/web-design-standards/) at 18F.
 What are some ways our approach to solving design problems might apply in education?

 ## The problem of design